SouthbankSoftware/provendb-sdk-node/src/merkle/README.md

 Once you have a confirmed proof, it can be validated independently of ProvenDB using `validateProof()`.

-To validate, simply build a new a tree object of the data you expect to be validated and provide that proof that the data is to be validated against.
+To validate, simply build a new a tree object of the data you expect to be validated and provide a proof that the data is to be validated against.

 ```js